tetrix1993/yandere-downloader/README.md

    * requests

 ## Features
-* Currently only images can be downloaded by Pool ID.
+* Download by Image ID and Pool ID
-* There are plans to download by image ID, artist, tags and user.
+* Download by Artist, Tag and User (coming soon)

 ## Instructions
 * Execute `run.py` on Command Prompt (or Terminal in Mac).